ocaml/ocaml.org/data/tutorials/language/0lg_08_basic_datatypes.md

 type ('a, 'b) pair = Pair of 'a * 'b
 ```

 Where `(int, bool) pair` would be written `int * bool` and `Pair (42, true)` would be written `(42, true)`.
-From the developer's perspective, everything happens as if such a type would be declared for every possible product shape.
+From the developer's perspective, everything happens as if such a type were declared for every possible product shape.
 This is what allows pattern matching on products.

 Even integers and floats can be seen as enumerated-like variant types, with many constructors and funky syntactic sugar.
 This is what allows pattern matching on those types.